 To make this garden-inspired centerpiece, start by hollowing out a large head of cabbage, making a large enough space to place a small jar or a block of floral wet foam inside.
 Trim your flowers of choice and arrange them to your liking and tada, a super creative centerpiece for your Easter dinner table!
 For more amazing photos and the complete how-to, check out Darling Darleen.

 If you plan on decorating your front porch or garden for spring, make sure you include these cute ways to hold plants!

 Fingerprint Flower Pots

 This is a great craft to get the kids in on, since it’s impossible to mess up!
 All you need is a variety of pastel paints and a terra cotta pot for each person.
 Dip a finger in the paint and press it against the side of the pot, leaving a colorful fingerprint.
 Paint polka dots, flowers, bunnies, chicks, whatever you want!
 It’s fun, cheap, and messy, the perfect DIY project!
 Check out the full tutorial at Kids Stuff World.

 Hanging Colander Planters

 If you’re a fan of upcycling projects, you’ll love these hanging colander planters!
 Take a trip to your local thrift store and find a few old colanders.
-Grab a variety of cans of pastel colored spray paints and paint away!
-Once the colanders are dry, tie rope to the sides, fill with your favorite Easter flowers, and hang them up wherever you want!
+Grab a variety of cans of pastel-colored spray paints and paint away!
+Once the colanders are dry, tie a rope to the sides, fill with your favorite Easter flowers, and hang them up wherever you want!